Usdjdjdj/quiz-skills/README.md

 - "Make a quiz about world capitals"
 - "Test me on Python basics"
-- "Quiz me on the solar system"
+- "Quiz me on the solar system.